What is the F1 cost cap? Honda and Alpine commit 'procedural breach'

 LAT via Haas

-The findings — which took until September 2023 to publish — avoid the controversy of last year, when Red Bull was found to have breached the spending cap and was penalised with a fine and reduced wind tunnel testing time.
+The findings — which were published in September 2024 — avoid the controversy of 2021, when Red Bull was found to have breached the spending cap and was penalised with a fine and reduced wind tunnel testing time.

 However, there are still murmurs of discontent, as some teams suspect others of using loopholes to boost their development, off the books of their official budget.

-The spending limit was introduced in 2021 because trickle-down economics doesn’t work in grand prix racing.
+The cost cap was introduced in 2021, with each team limited to a budget of $145m (£131), because trickle-down economics doesn’t work in grand prix racing.
 For decades, the most successful teams became richer and richer, while those at the back of the grid faced even greater struggles to compete.

 The first-year report on the cost cap was finally published in October 2022.
 Most teams were found to have complied, but Williams and Aston Martin were picked up for “procedural” breaches — to do with financial reporting — and Red Bull was found to have overspent.